 2. The Problem of Pain C.S.
 Lewis

 It’s impossible to compile any list of books without including at least one C.S.
-Lewis book, in fact, this whole list could be compiled of C.S.
-Lewis books.
-But the one I would recommend most of all of them is this one–The Problem of Pain.
+Lewis book.
+In fact, this whole list could be compiled of C.S.
+Lewis books and be worthwhile.
+But the one I would recommend above others is The Problem of Pain.

 Lewis is very effective in his effort to tackle the problem of pain and tragedy that everyone has or will face at some point in their lives.
 He does a wonderful job of helping people wrestle through the purpose of pain in our lives.
 As well as the theological questions we frequently ask.